 Women’s Mentoring Network

-If you’re a postgraduate woman student (or an undergraduate student who has been in the workforce) with experience and skills to share, please sign up to be a Mentor for 2017!
+If you’re a postgraduate woman or non-binary student (or an undergraduate student who has been in the workforce) with experience and skills to share, please sign up to be a Mentor!
 It’s a great way to meet fantastic women and make a difference in the lives and careers of young women students.
 Worried you don’t have enough experience to be a mentor?
 Don’t be!
 If you’ve been through a few years of tertiary education, you’ll definitely have plenty of experience to share.
 Think about all the things you wish you had known when you were a first year.
 This is a chance to pass on the knowledge and insight you’ve picked up over your time at university.

 What is it and how does it work?

 The Women’s Mentoring Network is a professional networking group run by the UMSU Women’s Department which enables women to meet, talk and share experiences in a casual setting.
-The network groups undergraduate students with postgraduate women in their field and hosts networking nights featuring key note speakers for the group at large.
-Support and training is provided for mentors, an opportunity for leadership that will make them more outstanding graduates in the workforce.
-The mentors are a sounding board and possess a wealth of experience to share with mentees.
+Support and training is organised for mentors, providing an opportunity for leadership that will make them more outstanding graduates in the workforce.

 The Women’s Officers will create mentor groups based on shared interests and will contact both mentees and mentors to inform them of their mentor/mentee(s) for the year.
-Mentoring groups will meet approximately once a fortnight (depending on the availability of the mentor).
+We suggest that mentoring groups meet once a fortnight (depending on the availability of the mentor).

 The history of the Network: